flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 *Write a function `escape(s, t)` that converts characters like newline and tab into visible escape sequences like \n and \t as it copies the string t to s.
 Use a `switch`.
 Write a function `unescape(s,t)` for the other direction as well, converting escape sequences into the real characters.*

 We write our implementation to work for all of the control characters.
+The implementation is very similar to [Ex 1.10](../Chapter1/Chapter1.md#ex-1-10) though with some nicer machinery.
+If we see a control character we put `\\` and then the appropriate lexeme.

+`Unescape` works a bit differently.
+We output characters as normally unless we see a `\\` in which case we have to perform a lookahead to see if this is for a control character or just a backslash.

+1. If the next character matches a control character we merge the `\\` and this character into the control character and output it.
+2. Else, we output the `\\` and then the character as normal.

 ### [Ex 3-3](./Exercises/Ex3_3/ex3-3.c)